-- 40.840.7.(1) A designated benchmark administrator must specify, and document and publish a description of, the commodity that is the underlying interest of a designated commodity benchmark. - A designated benchmark administrator must establish, document, maintain and apply policies and procedures reasonably designed to ensure the quality and integrity of each determination of a designated commodity benchmark, including for greater certainty, policies and procedures that reasonably designed - (a) to ensure that input data is used in accordance with the order of priority specified in the methodology of the designated commodity benchmark, - (b) to_identify transaction data that a reasonable person would conclude is anomalous or suspicious, - (c) to ensure that the designated benchmark administrator maintains records of each decision, including the reasons for the decision, to exclude transaction data from the determination of the designated commodity benchmark, - (d) do not discourageso that a benchmark contributors contributor is not discouraged from contributing all of theirits input data that meets the designated benchmark administrator's criteria for the determination of the designated commodity benchmark, - (e) to the extent that is reasonable, ensure that - (i) input data contributed is representative of the benchmark contributors' concluded transactions relating to the underlying interest of the designated commodity benchmark, and

-(ii) benchmark contributors comply with the designated benchmark administrator's quality and integrity standards for input data.
+- 40.7.(1) A designated benchmark administrator must specify, and document and publish a description of, the commodity that is the underlying interest of a designated commodity benchmark. - A designated benchmark administrator must establish, document, maintain and apply policies and procedures reasonably designed to ensure the quality and integrity of each determination of a designated commodity benchmark, including for greater certainty, policies and procedures reasonably designed - (a) to ensure that input data is used in accordance with the order of priority specified in the methodology of the designated commodity benchmark, - (b) to identify transaction data that a reasonable person would conclude is anomalous or suspicious, - (c) to ensure that the designated benchmark administrator maintains records of each decision, including the reasons for the decision, to exclude transaction data from the determination of the designated commodity benchmark, - (d) so that a benchmark contributor is not discouraged from contributing all of its input data that meets the designated benchmark administrator's criteria for the determination of the designated commodity benchmark, and - (e) to ensure that benchmark contributors comply with the designated benchmark administrator's quality and integrity standards for input data.